The following are some frequently asked questions about admission to BMCC. If you have any additional questions, please contact BMCC Admissions.

 Can I have my high school/college send my transcripts?

 Yes, you may have your high school/college to send your transcripts to CUNY directly, so as to complete your CUNY application.
 All transcripts must be official in order to complete application requirements.
 Official transcripts come in sealed envelopes directly from the high school or college and are usually signed or sealed by a school official.

 How do I know if I should apply as a readmit student?

-If you have left BMCC in good standing, and have not attended another college since your departure from the college, you may apply to the college as a readmit.
+If you stopped attending BMCC classes (not academically dismissed) BMCC in good standing, and have not attended another college since your departure from the college, you may apply to the college as a readmit.
 If you have taken courses since leaving BMCC, you must provide an official transcript to BMCC Admissions Office and a transfer credit evaluation will be performed.
 If you left the college having been academically dismissed from BMCC, you will need to reapply as a readmit student and you may also have to undergo the appeals process.

-What is the minimum GPA for freshmen/transfer applicants to be accepted/apply?
+What is the minimum GPA for freshmen/transfer applicants to be accepted?

 How do I apply as a non-degree or non-matriculated student?

 In order to be accepted by the college, you will need to complete a Non-Degree Application, as well as your unofficial college transcript, Immunization Records and Proof of Residency to the Admissions Office in person, by mail or fax, or even by email.